HBT Financial Declares Quarterly Cash Dividend - TipRanks.com

 An announcement from HBT Financial ( (HBT) ) is now available.

-On October 21, 2025, HBT Financial, Inc. announced that its Board of Directors declared a quarterly cash dividend of $0.21 per share on its common stock.
-The dividend will be payable on November 10, 2025, to shareholders recorded as of November 3, 2025, reflecting the company’s ongoing commitment to returning value to its shareholders.
+On July 22, 2025, HBT Financial, Inc. announced a quarterly cash dividend of $0.21 per share on its common stock.
+This dividend will be payable on August 12, 2025, to shareholders who are recorded as of August 5, 2025.

-The most recent analyst rating on (HBT) stock is a Buy with a $28.00 price target.
+The most recent analyst rating on (HBT) stock is a Hold with a $24.00 price target.
 To see the full list of analyst forecasts on HBT Financial stock, see the HBT Stock Forecast page.

 Spark’s Take on HBT Stock